kafesu/wiki-engine/README.md

     import { Wiki } from 'wiki-engine';

-Create a wiki by creating an instance of a wiki class.
+Create a wiki by creating an instance of the `wiki` class.
 The class constructor takes in one parameter, `name` which is the name of the wiki you want to create.

-    const wiki = new Wiki('my_wiki';
+    const wiki = new Wiki('my_wiki');

+Then next step is to initialise the wiki.
+Initialisation is an asynchronous function.
+So to ensure none of your code runs until the wiki is initialised, use the await keyword.

+    await wiki.initialise();

 If the wiki already exists, the wiki's data is loaded and the wiki is accessible through that identifier.